About

 Narrative cinema

 With my short documentary BGIRL BADLI I have traveled to different film festivals including Dok Leipzig, Krakow, FIPADOC, FIFA Montreal, IDFA School Programme and Cactus festival, where it won the prize for best short.
 My second short documentary CORAL CITY (co-directed with Camille Ghekiere) had its international premiere at Popoli festival and was selected and shown at Docville and Leuven Kortfilmfestival in Belgium.
+Currently, I am working on my fiction short COUP DE VENT and writing my feature film VITESSE.

-Short film ‘CORAL CITY’ (2024, Docville, Kortfilmfestival Leuven, Popoli)
+Documentary ‘CORAL CITY’ (2024, Docville, Kortfilmfestival Leuven, Popoli)

 Documentary ‘BGIRL BADLI’ (2022, Brussels Short Film Festival, Docville, Dok Leipzig, IDFA School Program, etc)